Social-Impact-Network/Token/README.md

 [![GitHub package version](https://img.shields.io/github/v/release/Social-Impact-Network/Token?include_prereleases&style=plastic)](https://github.com/Social-Impact-Network/Token/blob/master/package.json)
 [![Twitter](https://img.shields.io/twitter/follow/SINetwork1.svg?style=social&label=@SINetwork1)](https://twitter.com/SINetwork1)

-## Social Impact Network Smart Contracts (Token)
+## Social Impact  Token (Smart Contract)

-Social Impact Network Token is the frontend of Social Impact Network.
-Through SI Platform, investors can easily interact with SI Smart Contracts and SI Transparent Impact Measurment System.
+The Social Impact Token (SI Token) is used for payment flows (including investment, allocation, interest and payouts).
+SI Token is an ERC20 token on the Ethereum Blockchain, programmed in Solidity.
+All interactions with SI Token can be done through SI platform (frontend).
+Since the token was implemented according to the ERC20 standard, the basic functions (e.g. sending and receiving) can also be performed via any ERC20-enabled wallet.

 ## Vulnerabilites, Bugs & Feature Request